Article written by Elisa - Travel Writer & Local in France

 - Best for: sightseeing, landscapes, small towns, food, and wine.

-The first stop in your Paris to Nice road trip is Paris.
-Before hitting the road take your time to visit the French capital which really needs no introduction.
+The first stop of this road trip from Paris to Nice is Paris.
+Before getting from Paris to Nice, take your time to visit the French capital, which really needs no introduction.

 How many days in Paris?
-We recommend a minimum of 2 full days to get a feel of what the city has to offer plus a day out to visit the Palace of Versailles and its Gardens.
+We recommend a minimum of two full days to get a feel of what the city has to offer, plus an additional day trip to visit the Palace of Versailles and its Gardens.

 If you have the budget, go for a hotel with Eiffel Tower views.
 A good (and cheaper) alternative is the Handsome Hotel by Elegancia in Paris 1.
-Located at 800 meters from the Louvre, this hotel offers its guests great facilities, and always gets the best reviews.
+Located just 800 meters from the Louvre, this hotel offers its guests great facilities and always gets the best reviews.

-For your days in Paris be sure to cover the city’s main highlights such as Cité, the Louvre Museum (check out how to visit the Louvre in 2 hours or less), Montmartre, the Latin Quarter, and of course the Eiffel Tower.
-You can also have a look at this of 50 iconic things to do in Paris and choose your favorite ones.
+For your days in Paris, be sure to cover the city’s main highlights such as Cité, the Louvre Museum (check out how to visit the Louvre in 2 hours or less), Montmartre, the Latin Quarter, and of course, the Eiffel Tower.
+You can also have a look at this list of 50 iconic things to do in Paris and choose your favorite ones.

-On the fourth day of your French trip grab a train or take a guided tour to visit the amazing Château de Versailles and its surrounding gardens.
+On the third full day of your Paris to South of France trip, grab a train, or take a guided tour to visit the amazing Château de Versailles and its surrounding gardens.

-Tere’s so much to see and do in Versailles that we recommend planning this day trip well in advance.
-Check out at this Versailles Quick Guide to find the best way for visiting Versailles for you.
+There’s so much to see and do in Versailles that we recommend planning this day trip well in advance.
+Check out this Versailles guide to find the best way to visit Versailles for you.

 Morning in Auxerre

-Instead of heading directly to Lyon, we recommend taking your time and visit a couple of places in Bourgogne for beautiful architecture and delicious regional specialties.
-You can stop at Auxerre, the fourth-largest city in Burgundy, crossed by the river Yonne.
+Instead of heading directly to Beaune, we recommend a stop at Auxerre, a lovely small city in Burgundy bisected by the river Yonne.

-The historical center is made of beautiful medieval and Renaissance-style buildings and it is protected.
-Wander the old town with its beautiful churches, half-timbered houses, and its iconic Clock Tower.
+The historical center is made of beautiful medieval and Renaissance-style buildings, and it is protected as a historic city.
+Wander the Old Town with its beautiful churches, half-timbered houses, and its iconic Clock Tower.
 The promenade along the river is beautiful and relaxing.

 Afternoon in Beaune

-Beaune is another must-see in Burgundy.
-It is famous for the Hôtel-Dieu, a wonder of the Burgundian architecture, but there are other wonderful sights such as Notre-Dame Basilica, the Museum of Fine Arts.
+Beaune is another must-see city in Burgundy.
+It is famous for the Hôtel-Dieu, a wonder of Burgundian architecture, but there are also other beautiful sights such as Notre Dame Basilica or the Museum of Fine Arts.

-Beaune is a good place to spend the night, especially because it is the capital of Burgundy wines.
-Because wine-tasting and driving are far from perfect partners, we recommend parking the car for the afternoon and taking part in some Burgundy wine tastings!
+Beaune is an excellent place to spend the night, especially because it is the capital of Burgundy wines.
+Because wine-tasting and driving are far from perfect partners, we recommend parking the car for the afternoon and taking part in some Burgundy wine tastings.

 For a night in Beaune, we suggest something special.
-Stay at the boutique hotel Abbaye de Maizieres, a 12th-century former Cistercian Abbey, located in the heart of the historical center of Beaune.
-Enjoy the special atmosphere with all the comforts for the modern guest.
+Stay at the boutique hotel the Abbaye de Maizieres, a 12th-century former Cistercian Abbey located in the heart of Beaune’s historical center.
+Enjoy the unique atmosphere with all the comforts for the modern guest.

 The next stop of this road trip from Paris to Nice itinerary is Lyon, where we recommend spending one night.
-The drive from Beaune to Lyon is only one hour so if you leave early in the morning you will have a full day to explore Lyon.
+The drive from Beaune to Lyon is only one hour, so if you leave early in the morning, you will have a full day to explore Lyon.

 Lyon is a bustling city that’s also a cultural hub.
-Situated in the country’s east near the Alps, the third-largest city and major tourist destination offers yet another side to France.
+Situated in the country’s east, near the Alps, Lyon is France’s third-largest city and a major tourist destination that offers yet another side to France.

 Park your car for the rest of the day (there’s public parking near the recommended hotel for Lyon) and visit the city on foot.
-If you only have one day to visit Lyon, spend it at Vieux Lyon (Old Lyon) the city’s most popular area for tourists.
-This district has been the best preserved of all of Lyon’s neighborhoods, with a beautiful Gothic and Renaissance architecture and some fascinating cultural museums.
+If you only have one day to visit Lyon, spend it walking through the streets of Vieux Lyon (Old Lyon), the city’s most popular area to visit.
+This district has been the best preserved of all of Lyon’s neighborhoods, with beautiful Gothic and Renaissance architecture, the iconic traboules, and some fascinating cultural museums.

 Afternoon at Fourvière Hill

-In the afternoon you can climb the Fourvière hill for great views of the city and for a short visit to the Fourvière Basilica which overlooks the city.
-The church is the focus of the famous Fête des Lumières, which takes place at the start of December every year.
+In the afternoon, you can climb the Fourvière Hill for great views of the city and a short visit to the Fourvière Basilica, which overlooks Lyon.
+This religious building is the focus of the famous Fête des Lumières, which occurs at the start of December every year.
 The climb up to Fourvière Hill is an easy walk up from Old Lyon, but you can also take the funicular from the cathedral.

-Lyon has also been recognized as the food capital of France (and the world according to some!) so be sure to taste some local specialties!
+Lyon has also been recognized as France’s food capital (and the world, according to some!), so be sure to taste some local specialties!
 This Old Lyon food tour always gets excellent ratings.

 Enjoy one day in Avignon.
-Here everything is within walking distance and you can easily explore the city while strolling through its small cobblestone lanes.
-Be sure to visit the Palace of the Popes and wander along the Pont d’Avignon (the famous bridge) or at least admire it from afar.
+Here everything is within walking distance, and you can easily explore the city while strolling through its small cobblestone lanes.
+Be sure to visit the Palace of the Popes and wander along the Pont d’Avignon (the famous bridge) or admire it from afar.

-One day to visit Marseille is really short, we recommend spending at least two days.
-If this is not possible, have a look at this Marseille 2-day itinerary and pick the sights and activities that you like most.
+The city is best explored in two days, but if you only have time for one day, look at this Marseille 2-day itinerary and pick the sights and activities you like most.

 You can also decide to wander around the picturesque port of Marseille and then take a catamaran cruise with lunch to explore the wonderful Calanques of Marseille – Cassis.
 The catamaran stops at spectacular coves for a swim and snorkel.

-The drive Marseille – Nice takes two hours and if you leave early in the morning you will have almost 2 full days to explore Nice.
+The drive from Marseille to Nice takes two hours, and if you leave early in the morning, you will have almost two full days to explore Nice.